-These Brown Sugar Chocolate Chip Cookies (sometimes called Cow Chip Cookies) are made with light brown sugar, butter, and chocolate chips.
+These Brown Sugar Chocolate Chip Cookies (our family calls them Cow Chip Cookies, you can guess why haha) are made with light brown sugar, butter, and chocolate chips.
 They’re super easy to make and, without a doubt my favorite cookie ever.
 Big and crispy chocolate chip cookies are a tradition in our family.Trust me: they’re very addictive!

 Crispy Chocolate Chip Cookies with Brown Sugar

 These Chocolate chip brown sugar cookies are my favorite cookie of all time– and that’s saying something.
-My mom used to own a cookie company, so when it comes to cookies, I know a thing or two.
+My mom used to own a cookie company, so when it comes to cookies, she knows a thing or two.

 I’ll be the first to admit that these cookies will never be mistaken for healthy food, but that’s okay!
 There’s nothing wrong with treats in moderation, and these are so delicious that I know you’ll be won over.
 My mom adapted this recipe from Martha Stewart…so you know it’s good.